MHickey2/Wannabe-Healthy/README.md

 <br/>

 On the Recipes page there is a collection of Recipes ordered with the most recent Recipe at the top.
-The pagination allows for the Recipes to be distributed according to the number of recipes in the collection.
+The pagination allows for the Recipes to be distributed according to the number of recipes in the collection.(6 per page)

 <p align ="center">
      <img src="assets/readme/images/recipes.jpg" width="600" alt="Recipe Section" />